-Water, plumbing and bathroom fittings

-Repair Category 1 Notes No significant defects were noted at the time of our inspection.
+Water, plumbing and bathroom fittings Repair Category 1 Notes The first floor bathroom fittings were noted to be of an older pattern and coloured.
+Updating could be considered to personal preference.
 Ongoing checks should be made to plumbing fitments and sealants.
 Failure of seals can result in dampness and decay to adjoining/underlying areas.

-Heating and hot water
+Heatin ng and hot water

-Repair Category 1 Notes We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.
-We assume service records can be made available as appropriate.
+Repair Category 1

+Notes We understand the heating and hot water system have been regularly serviced and that service records can be made available.
+We assume the heating and hot water appliances have been installed line with the manufacturer's guidelines.